AUTHORITY AND SCOPE

 The initial study is 100% federally funded up to $100,000.
 All planning costs after the first $100,000 are cost shared 50/50.
 Design and construction costs are cost shared 65% Federal and 35% non-Federal.
 The sponsor cost share can be a contribution of cash, lands, easements, rights-of-way, relocations, disposal areas (LERRDs), or work-in-kind.
 Work-in-kind may be provided subsequent to the execution of the Project Partnership Agreement (PPA), and the value may not exceed 80% of the non-Federal share.

-Formal assurance of local cooperation in the form of a Project Cooperation Agreement (PCA) must be executed with the local sponsoring agency.
+Formal assurance of local cooperation in the form of a Project Partnership Agreement (PPA) must be executed with the local sponsoring agency.
 The sponsoring agency just normally agree to the following:

-- Provide without cost to the United States all necessary alterations of buildings, utilities, highways, bridges, sewers, and related and special facilities.
+2. Provide without cost to the United States all necessary alterations of buildings, utilities, highways, bridges, sewers and related and special facilities.

 Potential new starts under this program include: